Johanna0815/MTCG_Johanna0815/README.md

 lessons learned. eamm Http Protocol, enpoints, WebserverLifeCircle, C# async Tasks, using an own created Webserver.

 #### Describes unit testing decisions
-Tests separate with NUnit.Framework; XUnit. works with json file and Postman.
+Tests separate with NUnit.Framework; XUnit.
+StepByStep as Curl would do it like Integration Tests. works with json file and Postman.

 #### Describes unique feature